kiran-foundation/website/src/content/work/volunteer/volunteer-generic.md

   - Align students with Kiran Foundation's Vision and Mission and foster a sense of responsibility towards the future
   - Participate in training sessions or workshops to enhance mentoring skills and effectiveness
 requirements: |
-  - Demonstrated expertise in your field or profession and ability to inspire
+  - Demonstrated expertise in your field or profession and the ability to inspire
   - Strong interpersonal and communication skills, with the ability to listen and empathize
   - A passion for mentoring and a desire to contribute to the growth of young talent
   - Patience, adaptability, and the ability to guide students without imposing personal preferences